-Director at Wayfindr, Florence is also Director of Corporate Development at Royal London Society for Blind People (RLSB), she's had this role since 2011.
+Director at Wayfindr, Florence is also Director of Corporate Development at Royal Society for Blind Children (RSBC), she's had this role since 2011.
 Florence’s career started in the private sector in advertising, working on international accounts before moving to business development for internet services and online training.
 She created the National Skills Academy for Sport in 2008, backed by all employers in the sector.

 Tiernan is the Head of Public Affairs and Standard at Wayfindr.
 Before joining Wayfindr, Tiernan spent several years in Brussels working in public affairs, mainly on technology policy, including standards in the areas of cloud computing and cybersecurity.
 He has also worked on policy development for the UK’s largest business advocacy organisation.